Vali0/bitbucket-notifications/README.md

 In case of failure exception is thrown

 Parameters must be an object with values based on Bitbucket API guidelines.
 In case of request failure because expired access token automatically calls `refreshTokens` from above and tries to refresh tokens.
 In case of success to refresh access token executes again `getPullRequests` with the same parameters.
-In case of failure to refresh access token throws an error.
+In case of failure to refresh access token throws an exception.

 ```javascript
 pullRequests.getPullRequests({